leiwanglsu/geog4057/Homeworks/Assignment 2 VSCode with Github repository.md

 ![Alt text](image-2.png)
 - Click Commit
-- Click the refresh button to synchronize the changes to the server
+- Click the Sync Changes button to synchronize the changes to the server